bluem-development/bluem-woocommerce/README.md

-*This is the developer repository for the bluem-woocommerce WordPress and WooCommerce plug-in.
-The stable, production-ready version of the plug-in will be available from the WordPress plug-in directory soon.*
+*This is the developer repository and notes for the bluem WordPress and WooCommerce plug-in.
+The stable, production-ready version of the plug-in is available from the WordPress plug-in directory: [wordpress.org/plugins/bluem/](https://wordpress.org/plugins/bluem/).*

 Use this repository to get insight and possibly contribute to the development of this plug-in.